Glattalbahn: Development

 The Federal Council approved an extension on April 6, 2022.

 Operation

 The Stadtbahn Glattal is operated by Verkehrsbetriebe Zürich (VBZ) as an extension to its Zürich tram network.
 The following routes are operated:

-Routes 10 and 12 are operated by the VBZ on behalf of the VBG, normally using low floor Cobra tramcars in the VBG's own predominantly white colour scheme.
+Routes 10 and 12 are operated by the VBZ on behalf of the VBG, normally using low floor Bombardier Cobra tramcars in the VBG's own predominantly white colour scheme.
 Route 11 is operated by the VBZ on its own behalf, normally using vehicles in its own livery with journeys alternating between low floor and older high floor vehicles.

 Future plans

 There are several future plans for extension of the system.
 As a first stage, the route from the airport to the centre and industrial and commercial area of Kloten is to be extended from 2025 onwards, with the terminus in Bassersdorf Grindel.
 The project includes a bridge over the airport motorway, a main cycle link and the upgrading of the old stream in the centre of Kloten.

 The further extension plans are as yet uncommitted, although in some cases the proposed alignment has been protected.
 They include: